siddu1998/Object-Detection-Models-Internship/Object-Detection-YOLO-Android.md

 When you see that average loss 0.xxxxxx avg no longer decreases at many iterations then you should stop training.

 ## Testing your model
 1. There would be a weights file generated in `darknet/bin`.
-Copy the name
+Copy the name (Meta?!)